-Within the next three years, Vertex Minerals Limited ("Vertex") proposes to undertake the following within the Reward Gold Mine, for which an application to undertake assessable prospecting operations has been sought.

-COSTEANING:

-Vertex proposes to construct one costean within ML 1541.
+An application to undertake assessable prospecting operations has been sought.
+COSTEANING: Vertex proposes to construct one costean within ML 1541.
 The costean will run east-west for about 200m and will cut into the rock up to 2m deep.
 Vertex plans to use a large excavator (45t) with a 600mm bucket to have the break out force to dig through the quartz veins.
 No vegetation clearing will be required for the constructions of the costeans.

-DRILLING:

-Vertex Proposes to construct 7 reverse-circulation drill holes within ML 1541.
+DRILLING: Vertex Proposes to construct 7 reverse-circulation drill holes within ML 1541.
 RC holes are proposed to be drilled at an angle to a maximum of 125m each.
 Access to sites is available from existing roads.
-Minimal clearing of vegetation for access tracks is required.

-Minimal clearing of vegetation will be required for establishing each drill site, but may include the leveling of sites, removal of re-growth scrub or small trees or branches.
+Minimal clearing of vegetation for access tracks.
+Minimal clearing of vegetation will be required for establishing each drill site, but may include site levelling, removal of re-growth scrub or branches etc. Pending the results, follow up exploration program may be undertaken.

-Pending the results from the above activities, Vertex may undertake a follow-up exploration program.